n2-explorer-scratch/fruit_surgery_website/README.md

 # fruit_surgery_website
-A joke fruit surgery website
+A joke fruit surgery website,
+With a joke advertisement for it and a fake picture